How Effective are Large Language Models in Generating Software Specifications?: Experimental settings

 \subsection{Accuracy and F1 Metrics}

-To evaluate the correctness of the generated specifications, we employ the accuracy metric for the generated specifications for \jdata.
-As LLMs under consideration inherently generate a specification for all given Javadoc comments, standard metrics such as precision and recall do not provide additional information in this setting.
-We define $\textit{Accuracy} = \frac{C}{|D|}$, where $C$ is the number of accurately generated specifications, and $|D|$ is the total number of specifications annotated in $D$.
+To evaluate the correctness of the generated specifications for \jdata and \cdata, we use accuracy, defined as the ratio of correctly generated specifications to the total annotated specifications.

-For \ddata, we use precision, recall, and F1 metrics to evaluate the generated results for each specification category (e.g., \textit{dtype}).
-For category $t$, let $C_t$ be the number of correctly generated specifications, $N_t$ be the total number of annotated specifications in the dataset for category $t$ (i.e., $D_t$), and $G_t$ denote the number of generated specifications for category $t$.
+For \ddata, we follow the previous work~\cite{Xie2021DocTerDF} and use precision, recall, and F1 to evaluate the generated results for each specification category (e.g., \textit{dtype}).
+For category $t$, let $C_t$ be the number of correctly generated specifications, $N_t$ be the total number of annotated specifications in the dataset, and $G_t$ denote the number of generated specifications for category $t$.
 We define precision as $P_t = \frac{C_t}{G_t}$, recall as $R_t = \frac{C_t}{N_t}$, and F1 score as $F_t = 2 \cdot \frac{P_t \cdot R_t}{P_t + R_t}$.
-We report the overall precision, recall, and F1 across all four categories (\textit{dtype}, \textit{structure}, \textit{shape}, and \textit{valid value}) for each library (e.g., TensorFlow), as no significant performance differences were observed among different categories.
+We report the overall precision, recall, and F1 across all four categories (\textit{dtype}, \textit{structure}, \textit{shape}, and \textit{valid value}) for each library (e.g., TensorFlow).

-As discussed in Section~\ref{sec:prompt_construction}, we treat data from \jdata of different tag types and data from \ddata of different libraries as separate datasets.
-We report the accuracy and F1 metrics for them separately, as well as the overall accuracy/F1.
+As discussed in Section~\ref{sec:prompt_construction}, we treat \jdata of different tag types and \ddata of different libraries as separate datasets.
+We report the accuracy and F1 metrics for them separately, as well as the overall ones.